geerlingguy/ansible-role-gitlab/README.md

 GitLab includes a number of themes, and you can set the default for all users with this variable.
 See [the included GitLab themes to choose a default](https://github.com/gitlabhq/gitlabhq/blob/master/config/gitlab.yml.example#L79-L85).

+If you want to enable the built-in Container Registry feature in Gitlab (from 8.4+) then you can used the following variables.
+By default as a registry url it is using the "gitlab_external_url" variable and as certificates it is using the "gitlab_ssl_certificate" and the "gitlab_ssl_certificate_key" variables to easy the registry implementation.

+    gitlab_container_registry_enabled: true
+    gitlab_container_registry_port: 5050

 ## Dependencies

 None.